 Selecting the Best Wall Heaters For The Job

-There’s all types of wall heaters and they are all different in what they offer, their pros and cons and some are better than others.
-These are the 3 I use alone or as combo below as Wall Heaters As Primary Heat Source.
+There’s all types of wall heaters including wall panel heaters and they are all different in what they offer, their pros and cons and some are better than others.
+These are the ones I use alone below or as combo below as Wall Heaters As Primary Heat Source.
 I find I turn the furnace on less often.
 During the day I find the best combo for the current situation.
 Homes vary and people are comfortable at different temperatures.
 I’m OK with 68 degrees and that’s my goal.
 Some people think that’s too cold.
 Some people want every room in the home to be the same temperature.
 I don’t.
 If I’m not using a room for a while I don’t always heat it.
 For me some rooms with doors I even get too hot at times.
 But no matter what Wall Heaters can make the furnace come on less often.
 I also use Wall Heaters for Cold Bathrooms.
 They help a Cold Bathroom a lot and are alternative heating for homes.
 Wall Heaters are low cost home heating alternatives.

-Right now I’m using the heaters on this page as Primary Heating Source.
+Right now I’m using these low cost energy efficient heaters on this page as Primary Heating Source.
 These are alternative energy efficient heating options.
 This does not mean I don’t turn my furnace on at all.
 I turn it on far less often so save money.
 In January my problem temperature outside was 10 degrees or below.
 For example early morning and night in January I put the furnace on for a few minutes when 10 degrees.
-Throughout the day and night the wall heaters were my primary heat source.
+Throughout the day and night the wall heaters are my primary heat source.
 The wall heaters are used the most to heat my home.
 And now that it is February I hardly turn the furnace on with outside temperatures in the 20s and 30s.
 As of February 13, 2019 I’ve only used 1/4 tank of fuel.
 Here’s the 3 I chose to be my Wall Heaters As Primary Heat Source and the ways I use each:

 1. Heat Storm Heaters Including Portable Version